valleyviolet/gender_swap/README.md

 The project comes with an example gender-list.
 Your file can be named whatever you want but it must be a .txt file.
 For each character whose gender can change, you must assign them a unique character number and have a line in your gender-list in the form:

-    Character Name:   Number: Female or Male
+    Character Name:   Number: possible genders for this character separated by /'s: Female or Male or They or Ze

 The number must be an integer.
 An example line might look like:

-    Joe: 02: Male
+    Joe: 02: female/male/neutral they: Male

+The possible gender options should be in the order you intend to list them for any text gendered for Joe in character sheets.

 In other documents that mention Joe you would need to identify text that depends on his gender.
 For example:

     Joe was an enterprising young man.

-For each instance of gendered text, put this markup with the options for male and female versions of the character:
+For each instance of gendered text, put this markup with the options for alternate gendered versions of the character.
+Because Joe is defined as having the options "female/male/neutral they" This would look like:

-    [Character Number: Female Text / Male Text]
+    [Character Number: Female Text / Male Text / Neutral They Text]

 In our example the sentence might become:

-    Joe was an enterprising young [02: woman/man].
+    Joe was an enterprising young [02: woman/man/person].

 You can also replace larger chunks of text.
 The markup can span multiple lines or even paragraphs.
-If you're using rtf, the markup can't span formatting like bold, so be careful about that.
+If you're using rtf, the markup can't span half of formatting like bold, so be careful about that.

 The utility also offers the option to gender the file names themselves (especially handy for character sheet files where the character's name changes).
 The syntax for this is:

-    character number.female text.male text.whatever text you like.rtf or txt
+    character number.female text.male text.other gender text.whatever text you like.rtf or txt

 So Joe's sheet file name might look like:

-    02.Josephine.Joe.Hunter_sheet.txt
+    02.Josephine.Joe.J.Hunter_sheet.txt

 When processed with Joe set to Male in the gender list, it would become: